cbjs-dev/cbjs/README.md

 ## License

-All the packages are released under the Apache 2.0 license.
+Cbjs packages are released under the Apache 2.0 license.